ifmcjthenknczny/hotel-reservation-file-process/README.md

 - **Error Report:** If errors are encountered during file processing, a .txt report is generated.
 It contains row number of validation error occurence, type of error and suggestion for file improvement.
 It can be downloaded from the endpoint `/tasks/report/:taskId`.

+- **Reservation file deletion:** Finally, regardless of task processing result, the reservation file is deleted to free up storage space.

 ## Notes

 - **Reservation ID:** The reservation_id can be any string.
 It's not parsed as a number to keep it flexible.